 Over the past 20 years, Australia’s seed economy has seen very little evolution.
-Despite its vital role in conserving our environment, the sector has faced infrequent demand, unsustainable collection methods and a lack of governance since the early 2000s.
-But there’s nothing like an environmental catastrophe to kickstart much-needed action.
+Despite its vital role in conserving our environment, the sector has faced infrequent demand, unsustainable collection methods and a lack of governance and investment since the early 2000s.

-After devastating bushfires swept through Australia’s landscapes earlier this year, it was clear that our native seed sector did not have the capacity to respond to disasters like this at speed or at scale.
-For the first time, seed was made a national priority on the environmental agenda – in order to urgently reinstate native vegetation and improve investability in the sector for future capability.
+This has changed as after devastating bushfires swept through Australia’s landscapes in late 2019 and early 2020, it was clear that our native seed sector did not have the capacity to respond to disasters like this at speed or at scale.
+For the first time, seed was made a national priority on the bushfire response agenda – in order to prepare for landscape restoration and improve investability in the sector for future capability.

-While the Black Summer bushfires were still raging, Project Phoenix was established – a project coordinated by Greening Australia and backed by $5m from the Commonwealth’s Wildlife and Habitat Bushfire Recovery fund.
-The program is bringing scientists, Indigenous communities, seed practitioners and stakeholders together from around the country with the goal of understanding what barriers the sector faces, and what exactly is required to make the sector sustainable.
+While those Summer bushfires were still raging, Project Phoenix was established – a project coordinated by Greening Australia on behalf of the Native seed and plant sector and backed by $5m from the Commonwealth’s Wildlife and Habitat Bushfire Recovery fund.
+Project Phoenix is bringing scientists, Indigenous communities, seed practitioners and other stakeholders together from around the country with the goal of working together to find solutions, to bring investment in the sector and make it more sustainable.

 An issue of demand

-At the moment, demand for seed currently lies with government land restoration and mining rehabilitation projects.
-But this demand isn’t frequent enough to sustain the sector alone, and lead times on big orders are also too short to collect or plant with confidence.
+The bulk of the demand for native seed currently lies with government land restoration and mining rehabilitation projects.
+But this demand isn’t consistent enough to sustain the sector alone, and lead times on big orders are often too short to collect or plant with confidence.

 Most of Australia’s seed is collected directly from the wild.
-This is partly because species are notoriously hard to grow outside of their natural range, but also because there isn’t enough demand to set up agricultural-style production – similar to how Aquaculture has balanced out sea fishing with controlled fish farms.
+This is partly because there isn’t enough demand to set up agricultural-style production – similar to how Aquaculture has balanced sea fishing with controlled fish farming.